tudat-team/tudat-space/docs/source/_src_user_guide/propagation_setup/acceleration_models/available.rst

 Available Acceleration Models
 ===============================

-In this page, all the acceleration models available in tudat(py) are explained.
+In this page, all the acceleration models available in TudatPy are explained.
 Regardless of the type of acceleration model, the procedure to link such acceleration model to the bodies exerting and undergoing the acceleration is explained in this page: :ref:`Acceleration Model Setup`.
 Therefore, this information will not be repeated in this page.
 Instead, for each model, a reference to the related API entry and the requirements are provided.